 While resident urban deer demonstrate the ability to adapt to human environments, resident deer are more closely associated with human development (Robb et al. 2019).
 Shifts in the balance of migratory and resident individuals towards residents have been documented (Hebblewhite and Merrill 2000, Middleton et al. 2013), portending poor outcomes for migratory portions of deer populations.
 A review of flight responses of ungulates found a robust yet weak effect of habituation at higher levels of recreation (Stankowich 2008).
 Reduced response to human presence may be a good outcome for deer allowing them to maintain normal behaviors, although this desensitization may lead to increased human-wildlife conflict (Thompson and Henderson 1998), increased disease prevalence (Farnsworth et al. 2005) and loss of migratory behavior (Robb et al. 2013).
 Similar research into energy development did not find habituation by mule deer with respect to decreased avoidance of well pads, also observing a concomitant decline in the population over 15 years of development (Sawyer et al. 2017).
 However responses may differ between these two disturbance types, as the most active phase of natural gas development includes noise and artificial light beyond heavy traffic volumes and human activity (Northrup et al. 2021).
-Unlike energy development which experiences a predictable rise and fall of disturbance over the course of development peaking with drilling and extraction (Northrup et al. 2021), the story of development for recreation is often one of escalating disturbance, with this shifting baseline requiring continuous adaptation.
+Unlike energy development which experiences a predictable rise and fall of disturbance over the course of development peaking with drilling and extraction (Northrup et al. 2021), the story of recreation is often one of escalating disturbance, with this shifting baseline requiring continuous adaptation.
 Indeed, more trail development is planned for our study area.
 Many wildlife management agencies have implemented seasonal closures of deer winter ranges to improve winter condition of mule deer through decreased disturbance.
 Part of our study area has an unlocked gate across the trail with signage requesting trail users avoid the trail from December 1st to April 15th.
 Seasonal closures have similarly been suggested to improve elk reproductive success during calving season (Phillips and Alldredge 2000, Shively et al. 2005).
 Efforts to mitigate disturbance on mule deer have the ancillary benefit of providing protection for species more sensitive to human disturbance.

 Off-trail recreation is also an unaccounted for presence on the study area with hikers accompanied by off leash dogs being regular enough to establish several social trails through otherwise trail-less control areas.
 Quantifying the magnitude of this problem and limiting its extent may be important as mule deer have shown stronger avoidance responses to both off trail recreationists (Miller et al. 2001, Taylor and Knight 2003), and humans accompanied by dogs (Miller et al. 2001, Lenth et al. 2008).